'Hacks' Star Hannah Einbinder Calls AI Creators 'Losers'

 A Pattern in Hollywood

-Einbinder is not alone.
-Days earlier, Kathleen Kennedy told a Runway AI summit in Manhattan that taste, lived experience, and accumulated creative judgment are things AI cannot absorb.
+Days before Einbinder's interview, Kathleen Kennedy told a summit audience in Manhattan that taste, lived experience, and accumulated creative judgment are things AI cannot absorb.
 Steven Spielberg told a SXSW 2026 audience he has never used AI in any of his films and is not for it if it replaces a creative individual.

 The unions have been building formal responses since the 2023 strikes.
 SAG-AFTRA proposed taxing AI performers as a budget line item, treating synthetic character usage as a taxable event that would redirect funds to pension and health plans.
 The goal is to make hiring a human actor the economically rational choice.